Master this 5-Step Negotiation Process

 5 step negotiation process featured article image

 Negotiation is everywhere, not just in sales.
-We negotiate deals in every aspect of life, from getting your toddler into their pyjamas to servicing your car.
+We negotiate deals in every aspect of life, from getting your toddler into their pajamas to servicing your car.
 Even in your relationships, you negotiate and compromise for the greater good.
 That’s why salespeople must understand that negotiation isn’t a one-off event.
 Rather it’s something you need to ingrain into your sales approach.
 Keep reading below to discover how to take control of the 5 step negotiation process below:

 What is Negotiation?

-Negotiation is a strategic discussion used to reach an agreement, compromise or settle differences between two or more parties.
+Negotiation is a strategic discussion used to reach an agreement, compromise, or settle differences between two or more parties.

 Overall, the sales negotiation process is a structured approach to negotiation.
 Selling achieves the price on your terms and conditions; negotiating is modifying your position to reach an agreement.